 However, China’s increasing activity in Antarctica, and illegal fishing by some of China’s deep-sea fishing vessels, has raised international concern.

-The Marine 13th FYP calls explicitly for expansion into the oceans, including land, sea and air monitoring platforms near the North and South Poles; study and assessment of deep-sea biological resources, the promotion of deep-sea mining and related equipment manufacturing, and the use of biological resources.
+The Marine 13th FYP calls explicitly for expansion into the oceans, including land, sea and air monitoring platforms near the North Pole and South Pole; study and assessment of deep-sea biological resources, the promotion of deep-sea mining and related equipment manufacturing, and the use of biological resources.

 China’s 13th FYP lays out its desire to become more involved in international governance of Antarctica.
 Liu Nengye, a law lecturer at the University of Adelaide in Australia, has pointed out that, as Chinese fishing and tourism in the Antarctic is growing rapidly, China’s effective regulation of these industries is needed for sustainable development.